 The common cold is the most frequent acute illness in the Western world.
-About half of us get 1 cold per year, however, many adults average of 2-4 colds every year, and children may have 5-7 colds every year.2 Recurrent upper respiratory tract infections, such as the common cold can have a significant effect on productivity and quality of life.
+About half of us get 1 cold per year, however, many adults average of 2-4 colds every year, and children may have 5-7 colds every year.
+Recurrent upper respiratory tract infections, from the common cold, can have a significant effect on productivity and quality of life.

 If you don’t want to be that co-worker who gets everyone sick this winter, boost your immunity now with these 5 natural tactics.

 - Boost your immunity with herbs

 Herbal medicine can be a powerful way to boost your immunity and vitality this winter.

 Astragalus is traditionally used in traditional Chinese medicine (TCM) as a general tonic and to enhance immune resistance in those experiencing recurrent colds and flu.

 Clinical data supports the use of Siberian ginseng as a preventative and restorative tonic for support of mental and physical wellbeing.
 Traditionally used in Traditional Chinese Medicine for symptoms of weakness, exhaustion and tiredness, and during convalescence.3